 Choosing the right lighting technologyChoosing a light source is an important decision for indoor growers.

 There are three big types of lighting that you have to choose from:

 - LED (HortiPower)

 - High-pressure sodium (HPS or HID)

-LED grow lights offer many more possibilities with regards to the spectral mix of the fixture to improve crop growth and grow all year round.
+As mentioned earlier, LED grow lights offer many more possibilities with regards to the spectral mix of the fixture to improve crop growth and grow all year round.
 Other lighting technologies like high-pressure sodium, metal halide, and fluorescent have a fixed spectrum.
 LEDs themselves also have a fixed spectrum, but they can be tailor-made and with light scripts from HortiPower you can make a unique light spectrum.

-A HortiPower grow light provides a more balanced growth spectrum with a lot more blue and red light compared to an HPS fixture.
+A HortiPower grow light provides a more balanced growth spectrum with a lot more blue and red light compared to an HPS or fluorescent fixture.
 Plants generally do well under HortiPower lights and can grow much stronger with better color, better roots, and generally healthier.
-HPS lights waste electricity by providing a light output that isn’t as effective for plant growth.
+HPS and fluorescent lights waste electricity by providing a light output that isn’t as effective for plant growth.
 This is because they are primarily made to help people see (light) instead of helping plants to grow.
 Moreover, HPS fixtures have an infrared spike which adds a large heat load and can cause plants to grow thin.

 Fluorescent lighting provides a relatively good amount of blue for crop growth.
 However, it is lacking in the red region which is also very important for photosynthesis.